Find Cheap Auto Insurance Quotes in Your Area

 What is the Arizona Automobile Insurance Plan?

-The AZ AIP was formed in 1952 to ensure all eligible Indiana drivers have access to auto insurance coverage regardless of their risk as a driver.
+The AZ AIP was formed in 1952 to ensure all eligible Arizona drivers have access to auto insurance coverage regardless of their risk as a driver.
 The AZ AIP doesn’t write insurance policies itself, but is an entity that assigns high-risk drivers to existing, licensed Arizona auto insurers.
 All auto insurers who want to do business in Arizona must participate in the plan.

 Auto insurers spend big bucks to hone their underwriting criteria to help them identify drivers who are less likely to file claims than others.
 Those who do not fall within each company’s preferred risk pool are likely to be rejected.
 However, each insurer must accept a share of assigned drivers by the AZ AIP that is proportional to the company’s share of the total auto insurance market in Arizona.
 For consumers, this means that you cannot actually select your insurer when you are seeking insurance through this plan.